Up-and-coming, largely residential, quiet and family-friendly

 - Shopping: Corktown is still in the midst of a revival.
 Shopping options are rather scarce in this predominantly residential area.
 That said, a plethora of shopping opportunities are just minutes away.
 All you need to do is hop on a streetcar that will take you to St. Lawrence Market or the Distillery District.

-Some of the most highly recommended restaurants in the area include Impact Kitchen, Morning Glory Cafe, Souk Tabule, Dominion Pub and Kitchen, Fusilli, and Mengrai Thai.
+Some of the most highly recommended restaurants in the area include Impact Kitchen, Reyna on King, Souk Tabule, Dominion Pub and Kitchen, Fusilli, and Mengrai Thai.
 Furthermore, the Distillery District is close by for more dining options.